Top 5 Ways to Use Ornamental Grasses in Landscape Design

 Naturalistic and meadow-like plantings continue to be a trend (though timeless designs never do go out of style, do they?), which has extended to using taller grasses for hedges and screens.
 And, why not?
 They’re fast-growing, many are waterwise once established, and need very little maintenance.
 Just cut down annually and divide every few years.
 If year-round privacy is critical, plant something evergreen behind them.

-Prized for its handsome fall flowers, this perennial grass is wind and drought tolerant and provides a showy windbreak or screen.
+Prized for its handsome fall flowers, this perennial grass is wind and drought tolerant.
+It provides a showy windbreak or screen.
 Up to 5' tall, 6' wide; plumes reach up to 10' tall.
 Zones 7-11.
 Not sold in CA.

 3. Use Shorter Grasses as Groundcover

-Rock gardens, sunny slopes, dry shade, waterwise lawns, fronts of borders, no-fuss pathway edgings—the list goes on for the many beautiful uses of shorter ornamental grasses like sedge, blue fescue, mondo grass, and other compact grass options.
+Rock gardens, sunny slopes, dry shade, waterwise lawns, fronts of borders, no-fuss pathway edgings.
+The list goes on for the many beautiful uses of shorter ornamental grasses.
+For instance, sedge, blue fescue, mondo grass, and other compact grass options.
 Want something frothy, rather than flat, that’s easy to care for and generally tidy?
 That's when to use these very useful sorts of grasses.
-The point here is to let them do their thing, so plant where they’ll be allowed to spill, and put away the edgers and string trimmers.
+The point here is to let them do their thing.
+Therefore, plant where they'll be allowed to spill, and put away the edgers and string trimmers.